Anaheim Ducks – From Screen to Reality

 The history of the Anaheim Ducks franchise is one story, but its impact on California hockey is another.
 While Disney’s cross-promotional strategy ultimately failed, it – coupled with Gretzky’s time with the Los Angeles Kings – built interest in the sport where it previously didn’t exist.
 During this era, youth programs were established, giving kids not only a team to cheer for, but an avenue to start playing themselves.

-In addition tDucks_2007_NHL_Championso the Ducks’ Stanley Cup win in 2007, the Kings won two of their own, the San Jose Sharks made a Stanley Cup Final appearance this year, and the NHL hosted one of its outdoor Stadium Series games at Dodger Stadium.
+In addition to the Ducks’ Stanley Cup win in 2007, the Kings won two of their own, the San Jose Sharks made a Stanley Cup Final appearance this year, and the NHL hosted one of its outdoor Stadium Series games at Dodger Stadium.

 Most notable, though, is that the number of California-born players is continually on the rise, something hallmarked with two being taken in the first round of the 2010 entry draft.